vc-01/metadata-osd/README.md

 `show_albumtracknumber=yes`

-See example below:
+See example screenshot below:

 ![Album Track Number](sshots/sshot_albumtracknumber.png)

-_Note_: Track number metadata is not always present, this can give mixed results.
+_Note_: Album track number is scarcely present in metadata, this can give mixed results.

-The playlist position if the setting above is active is moved one line below and put in between square brackets.
+Current playlist position if the setting above is activated is moved one line down and put between square brackets.

-For both options, if the chapter / track number is equal to the current playlist position, they're conflated (so they don't show the same information twice).
-Only for this particular setting, if total playlist items tally to 1, playlist position is omitted and substituted by chapter / track number.
+For both options, if the chapter and/or track number is equal to the current playlist position, the values are conflated (to avoid duplicity).
+Only for this particular setting, if playlist items tally to *1*, playlist position is omitted and substituted for chapter and/or track number.

 ## Program Design & Architecture